 Foresta Academy is an international learning community co-creating experiences for different audiences within the hybrid field and transdisciplinary approach.
-Learning experiences we offer are taking place within the larger context of cultural transformation in different areas — organisational change, new learning formats for educational and cultural institutions, as well as personal sustainability for general public — all rooted in values of embodied culture.
+Learning experiences we offer are taking place within the larger context of cultural transformation in different areas — organisational change, new learning formats for educational and cultural institutions, as well as personal and relational sustainability for general public — all rooted in values of embodied culture.
 These learning experiences are dedicated to the search of new forms around questions how we want to live, work and learn in more sustainable, honest and creative ways.

 How would a more integrated world look like?
 How would being a more integrated human look and feel like?
 Multiple intelligences.
 Multiple senses.
 Multiple forces.
 Allowed.
 Heard.
 Taken into account.
 One organism.
 Intellectual.
 Emotional.
 Intuitive.
 Physical.
 Spiritual.
 Somatic.
 Artistic.
 Relational.
 Creative.
 What kind of world would we build then?
 How would we learn?
 How would we work?
 What would we care for?
 How would we build relationships, as well as physical environments for different needs?
 What would we eat and how would we grow our food?
 How would we relate to the natural environments of this planet?
 Which stories would we tell?
 How would we live?